Federated Learning with Domain Generalization: Experiments

 \textbf{Model Training.} When updating the components' parameters in \mtname, each client uses Stochastic Gradient Descent (SGD) to calculate the model gradient.
 In order to improve the model expression, the Rectified Linear Unit (ReLU) is used as an activation function to produce non-linear units.
 From the data aspect, we use the data augmentation protocol from JiGen \cite{Carlucci2019DomainGB} to improve data quality which can further improve the model expression.
+The source domain local epoch $E_0$ (for classification) is 3, $E_1$ (for feature alignment) is 7, and batch size is 16.
+The global model with the highest accuracy across all source domains is used to test accuracy on the unseen target domain.

-\textbf{Parameter Settings.} In order to train the feature extractor and classifier, we set the hyper-parameters $\lambda_0$ and $\lambda_1$ of \mtname to be 0.85 and 0.15, respectively.
-As for the learning rate, we have four conditions.
-The learning rates of feature extractor and classifier on VLCS and PACS are 0.01 and 0.001, respectively.
-The learning rates of \gename and discriminator on VLCS and PACS are 0.007 and 0.0007, respectively.
-In our experiments, unless otherwise stated, the hyper-parameters and learning rates are set as the above configuration.
+\textbf{Parameter Settings.} In all experiments, the parameters of feature extractor are initialized with pre-trained weights using ImageNet \cite{Deng2009ImageNetAL}.
+The hyper-parameters of the feature extractor and the initial learning rates of different components on different datasets are detailed in Table \ref{tb::para-set}.
+Notice that the hyper-parameters $\lambda_0$ ($0 < \lambda_0 < 1$) and $\lambda_0$ ($0 < \lambda_1 < 1$) train the feature extractor together, and $\lambda_0 + \lambda_1 = 1$.
+In particular, $lr_f$ is the learning rate of the feature extractor and classifier, the learning rate of \gename and discriminator are $lr_g$ and $lr_d$, respectively.
+In our experiments, unless otherwise stated, the hyper-parameters and learning rates are set as the above default configuration.